 - The crossing location should be located: - Along a relatively straight reach of channel, where possible; - Outside of the potential future migration zone of upstream meanders (a 100-year planning horizon); - At an orientation that is perpendicular to the channel, whenever possible. - The crossing opening should address the potential for channel migration, with the aim to minimizing or avoiding the requirements for armouring or impacting channel migration or adjustment, considering post-development conditions (i.e., abutments are located outside the 100 year erosion limit). - Crossings will avoid, to the best extent possible, watercourses that have fine sediment banks and are vegetation controlled.
-Where it is not possible to avoid fine sediment banks and vegetation control, formalizing the channel with appropriate bed and/or bank treatments may be required to avoid splaying/braiding under low flow conditions. - The crossing opening should not: - Impact channel velocity for frequent storm events; - Impact the local existing meander pattern; and - Impact sediment transport processes for frequent storm events.
+Where it is not possible to avoid fine sediment banks and vegetation control, formalizing the channel with appropriate bed and/or bank treatments may be required to avoid splaying/braiding under low flow conditions. - The crossing opening should not: - Impact channel velocity for frequent storm events - Increase flood risk for design storm events up to, and including, the Regulatory storm; - Impact the local existing meander pattern; and - Impact sediment transport processes for frequent storm events.